 Hamilton particularly focused on the planting of house churches in Pakistan during the above-mentioned outreach.

 I was introduced to the Luke 10 method of planting house churches during a seminar that Hamilton conducted in South Africa recently.
-The seminar was really a wonderful and a very illuminative experience.
+The seminar was really a wonderful and a very illuminating experience.
 The model that Hamilton introduced to me has inspired me so much that I decided to write this short post.
 Mainly to inspire and to motivate as many people as possible to move into the harvest and plant proper New-Testament based churches.

 The harvest is ripe and the laborers are few but to me it is all a matter of focus.
-I could not help to immediately realize that the focus in the house church community of South Africa needs to be altered and corrected to embrace the method that Jesus Christ taught His desciples.
+I could not help to immediately realize that the focus in the house church community of South Africa needs to be altered and corrected to embrace the method that Jesus Christ taught His disciples.
 Since I started planting house churches my focus has always been the following: Get a few Christians together.
 Go for mature Christians currently involved in the institutional church but who showed signs of wanting to get out of the system.
 Convince them to come together once a week in a home somewhere.
 Teach them the principles of house churches.
 Help them to detox, in other words, help them to lay down the ways and the doctrines that they learned through the years in the institutional church.
 Help them to learn the new ways and new methods and principles that govern New-Testament based house churches.
 Also teach them to function in the gifts of the Holy Spirit.
 1 Corinthians 14:26 is an important part of house churches:

 What then is it brethren?
 When you come together, every one of you has a psalm, has a teaching, has a language, has a revelation, has an interpretation.
 Let all things be done for edification.